Guide to SubsidenceGet a quote

 Ensure renovations are constructed properly

 If you plan a renovation, such as adding on an extension to your property, make sure it is carried out by professional and experienced builders.
 If the wrong foundations are used, the soil may settle badly and the extension may sink lower than the level of your home.

 Even if you have never suffered from subsidence, or you live in an area where the risk is considered small, you should not let yourself fall into a false sense of security.
-Subsidence can happen to any property, and the repair costs can be very large.
+Movement can happen to any property, and the repair costs can be very large.

 If you do not want to take any risks, you may want to find out about getting your property insured.

 The first thing that you should know about subsidence insurance is that not all buildings insurance companies provide cover for it.